 Background of Self-Supervised Learning

 The term “self-supervised learning” was first introduced in robotics, where the training data is automatically labeled by finding and exploiting the relations between different input signals from sensors.
-The term was then borrowed by the field of machine learning.
+The term was then borrowed from the field of machine learning.

 The self-supervised learning approach can be described as “the machine predicts any parts of its input for any observed part.”
 The learning includes obtaining “labels” from the data itself by using a “semiautomatic” process.
 Also, it is about predicting parts of data from other parts.
-Here, the “other parts” could be incomplete, transformed, distorted, or corrupted fragments.
-In other words, the machine learns to “recover” whole, parts of, or merely some features of its original input.

 To learn more about these types of machine learning concepts, check out our article about supervised vs. unsupervised learning.